Make Your Statement: Find an Audience with Performing Arts

 UNCF Schools to Consider

-Ten UNCF-member schools offer programs for students wishing to work in the fields of drama, performing arts, dance and photography, including:
+Multiple UNCF-member schools offer degrees in the performing arts, including:

 - American Theater And Drama Society